muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 Ordering of SRv6-RRO subobjects by PCC in PCRpt message remains as per {{RFC8664}}.

-The ordering of optional elements in the SRv6-RRO subobject as same as described in {{order}}.
+The ordering of optional elements in the SRv6-RRO subobject is the same as described in {{order}}.

 # Procedures {#Procedures}